unhingeLemon/Project-Manager/README.md

 ## About

-Just like trello wherein people can keep track their projects and add their colleagues.
+Just like trello where people can keep track of their projects and add their colleagues.